 Answer.
-(1) Both A and R are true and R is the correct explanation of A.

-Solution.
-The correct answer is (1) Both A and R are true and R is the correct explanation of A. Assertion A states that ATP is used at two steps in glycolysis.
+(2) Both A and R are true and R is the correct explanation of A. Solution.
+The correct answer is (2) Both A and R are true and R is the correct explanation of A. Assertion A states that ATP is used at two steps in glycolysis.
 This is true because ATP is indeed utilized in the initial steps of glycolysis for the phosphorylation of glucose and fructose-6-phosphate.
 Reason R provides an explanation for Assertion A by specifying that the first ATP molecule is used in converting glucose into glucose-6-phosphate, and the second ATP molecule is used in converting fructose-6-phosphate into fructose-1,6-diphosphate.
 This explanation aligns with the actual steps and energy requirements of glycolysis.
-Therefore, both Assertion A and Reason R are true, and Reason R correctly explains Assertion A

-Question 108.
-Upon exposure to UV radiation, DNA stained with ethidium bromide will show

-- (1) Bright red colour

-- (2) Bright blue colour

-- (3) Bright yellow colour
+Therefore, both Assertion A and Reason R are true, and Reason R correctly explains Assertion A Question 106.
+Upon exposure to UV radiation, DNA stained with ethidium bromide will show - (1) Bright orange colour - (2) Bright red colour - (3) Bright blue colour

-- (4) Bright orange colour
+(4) Bright yellow colour

 Answer.
-(4) Bright orange colour
+(1) Bright orange colour

 Solution.
 Upon exposure to UV radiation, DNA stained with ethidium bromide will show a bright orange color.
 Ethidium bromide is a fluorescent dye that intercalates between DNA base pairs.
 It has an orange fluorescence when it binds to DNA.
 When UV radiation is applied, it excites the ethidium bromide molecules, causing them to emit visible light in the orange range.
 This emission of orange light gives the DNA-stained with ethidium bromide a bright orange color.
-Therefore, the correct answer is (4) Bright orange color.
+Therefore, the correct answer is (1) Bright orange color.

-Question 107.
+Question 105.
 Among 'The Evil Quartet', which one is considered the most important cause driving extinction of species?

+(1) Co-extinctions

-- (1) Habitat loss and fragmentation
+(2) Habitat loss and fragmentation

-- (2) Over exploitation for economic gain
+- (3) Over exploitation for economic gain

-- (3) Alien species invasions
+- (4) Alien species invasions

-(4) Co-extinctions

 Answer.
-(1) Habitat loss and fragmentation
+(2) Habitat loss and fragmentation

 Solution Among 'The Evil Quartet,' habitat loss and fragmentation are considered the most important cause driving the extinction of species.
 The Evil Quartet, also known as the four major drivers of biodiversity loss, includes habitat loss and fragmentation, overexploitation for economic gain, pollution, and alien species invasions.
 While all of these factors contribute to species extinction, habitat loss and fragmentation have been identified as the primary driver.
 Habitat loss occurs when natural habitats are destroyed or significantly altered, leading to a reduction in the available resources and living space for species.
 Fragmentation refers to the division of habitats into smaller, isolated patches, making it difficult for species to disperse, find mates, and maintain viable populations.
 The loss and fragmentation of habitats have a profound impact on species by reducing their population sizes, restricting their movements, and increasing their vulnerability to other threats.
-It disrupts ecological processes, decreases genetic diversity, and ultimately leads to the decline and extinction of species.
-Therefore, the correct answer is (1) Habitat loss and fragmentation.
+It disrupts ecological processes,